Polynomial log-volume growth in slow dynamics and the GK-dimensions of twisted homogeneous coordinate rings: Introduction

 \subsection{Organization of the paper and a few remarks to the readers}

-Section~\ref{sec-THCR} is a brief review of twisted homogeneous coordinate rings and their Gelfand-Kirillov dimensions.
+We start with Section~\ref{sec-plov}, proving basic properties of polynomial log-volume growth (see e.g. Proposition~\ref{prop1-Kahler}).
+In Section~\ref{sec-filtr}, we recall the construction of quasi-nef sequences and dynamical filtrations, together with their fundamental properties.
+We also prove several auxiliary results related to them, which will be useful in the study of upper and lower bounds of $\Plov(f)$.
+Section~\ref{sec-filtr} also contains a proof of the statement in Theorem~\ref{JBbound} involving the Kodaira dimension.
+Section~\ref{proofuniform} and Section~\ref{sec-lb} are devoted to upper and lower bounds of $\Plov(f)$ respectively, all together implying Theorem~\ref{uniform} and Corollary \ref{cor-kod}.
+In Section~\ref{sec-MainTheorem3} and Section~\ref{sec-MainTheorem2}, we study explicit examples, which contain complete descriptions of $\Plov(f)$ for tori (Theorem~\ref{thm51}).
+Section~\ref{sec-THCR} starts with a brief review of twisted homogeneous coordinate rings and their GK-dimensions.
 We recall some fundamental results proven in~\cite{Ke,AvB} (Theorem~\ref{Keeler}) and derive Theorem \ref{thm-comp} as a direct consequence.
-Section~\ref{sec-plov} is devoted to polynomial log-volume growth, in which the statements of Proposition~\ref{prop1-Kahler} are proven separately in several lemmas.
-We also prove Proposition~\ref{pro-birJB} in Section~\ref{sec-plov}.
-In Sections~\ref{sec-filtr}, we recall the construction of quasi-nef sequences and associated filtrations, together with their fundamental properties.
-We also prove several auxiliary results related to them, which will be useful in the study of upper bound and lower bound of $\Plov(f)$.
-Section~\ref{sec-filtr} also contains a proof of the statement in Theorem~\ref{JBbound} involving the Kodaira dimension.
-In Section~\ref{proofuniform}, we prove our main results Theorems~\ref{uniform} and \ref{uniformdge4} about uniform upper bounds of $\Plov(f)$.
-Section~\ref{sec-lb} is devoted to lower bound of $\Plov(f)$, in which we prove Theorem~\ref{thm-lb}.
-Finally, we study explicit examples in Sections~\ref{sec-MainTheorem3} and~\ref{sec-MainTheorem2}, which contain complete descriptions of $\Plov(f)$ for tori (Theorem~\ref{thm51}) and threefolds (Theorem~\ref{main2}) respectively.

-Readers who are mainly interested in the polynomial log-volume growth can skip Section \ref{sec-THCR} and the results for $\rGK (X, f)$.
-Readers who are mainly interested in the case where $X$ is projective or the results about GK-dimension can read the statements throughout this paper by replacing $H^{1,1}(X, \R)$ by $N^1(X)_{\R}$, $H^{d-1,d-1}(X, \R)$ by $N_1(X)_{\R}$ and a K\"ahler class in $H^{1,1}(X, \R)$ by an ample class in $N^1(X)_{\R}$ and (analytically) nef, big, pseudo-effective classes in $H^{1,1}(X, \R)$ by (algebraically) nef, big, pseudo-effective divisor classes in $N^1(X)_{\R}$.
-For basics about positive classes and cones of compact K\"ahler manifolds, we refer the readers to~\cite{DemaillyMethod}.
+We finish Section~\ref{sec-THCR} by Corollary~\ref{uniformGK}, translating results from $\Plov(f)$ to GK-dimensions.